Dear Valued Patient,

 We continue to learn about COVID-19 and adapt our care practices and infection prevention programs to reflect the latest recommendations and are also work very closely to assure your safety with our partners at Public Health – Whatcom County and Washington State Department of Health.

 During this pandemic, feeling sick can be scary for everyone.
-To help prevent the spread of infection, call (360) 733-0070 before coming into our clinics or surgery center, if you currently are:
+To help prevent the spread of infection, call (360) 733-0070 before coming into our clinic or surgery center, if you currently are:

 - Ill with Cough; and/or

 - Experiencing shortness of breath or difficulty breathing; and/or

 - Having at least two of the following symptoms: